breatheco-de/content/src/content/lesson/what-is-JWT-and-how-to-implement-with-Flask.md

   - Authentication
 description: >-
   Learn how to implement JWT for secure API authentication in Flask.
-Discover the simple steps to enhance your app's security today!
+Discover simple steps to enhance your app's security today!
 ---
 JWT is just one of the ways you can implement security and specifically [token based authentication](https://4geeks.com/lesson/token-based-api-authentication) in your API.